 So, you want to build a Roman Onagertm?
 Tired of not being able to get through that small pile of wood on the way to the shop?
 Sick of being terrorised by sandcastles that choke the beach?
 Want to show the guys in the office who’s really boss?
 Well today is your lucky day!

 Following my easy 17-step guide, you could be in possession of one of the fiercest siege weapons of the Roman era.
-Rome may have not been built in a day, but her enemies fell in mere hours thanks to this wonderful piece of engineering.
-Now you can bask in the glory, knowing that anyone who crosses you will get a pathetically small stone to the face.
+Rome may have not been built in a day, but it could’ve been torn down again just as quick thanks to this wonderful piece of engineering.
+Now you can bask in the glory, knowing that anyone who crosses you will get a pathetically small stone in the face.

 Step 1: Pre-Order the Collector’s Edition of Total War: Rome II, by Creative Assembly.
 It retails at about £109.99.
 If you didn’t pre-order the game, build a time machine and go back in time, so you can pre-order it.

 Step 2: Have an argument with your girlfriend about how you spent £110 on a videogame.
 You won’t win, but there’s nothing she can really do about it now, is there?

 Step 3: Open the box containing the Authentic Roman Onager(tm), and spread out the pieces, revelling in the task that is before you.

 Step 4: Realise that you can’t see any instructions, then begin a frantic search for them.
 Scratching your head and fiddling with your beard is advisable.
 If you don’t have a beard – grow one, and then return to this step.

 Step 5: Sigh in relief as you realise they were actually stored under the cardboard holders that held the collector’s edition’s bits and bobs.
 Make a mental note to play a game of Tabula later, using the game board that appears to line the inside of the case.